hertzg/node-net-keepalive/README.md

 Tested on 🐧 `linux` & 🍏 `osx` (both `amd64` and `arm64`), should work on 😈 `freebsd` and others.
 Does not work on 🐄 `win32` (pull requests welcome).

-There's also linux support for setting the `TCP_USER_TIMEOUT` option, which is closely related to keep-alive.
+There's also linux support for getting & setting the `TCP_USER_TIMEOUT` (linux 🐧 only) option, which is closely related to keep-alive.

 ## Install